rsporsche/DepCopy/README.md

 ## What is planned
 - status arg that will print versions of various core libraries, like: glibc, x/wayland, gtk/qt...
-- dependency arg upgrade: print also if binaries are found with paths or not
+- when source library is not found, write error message in the end specifying what libraries are missing
+- copy mode argument:
+	- interactive
+	- replace all
+	- do not copy existing
-- option for not copying library and its dependencies (entering filename of .so)
+- option for not copying library and its dependencies (entering filename of .so, or level)
+- copy symlinks with their source files while keeping absolute path of both